Braves vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Sean Murphy and the Atlanta Braves will meet Marcus Semien and the Texas Rangers on Tuesday at Globe Life Field, at 8:05 PM ET.
+Ronald Acuna Jr. and the Atlanta Braves take on Adolis Garcia and the Texas Rangers on Wednesday at 8:05 PM ET in the final game of a three-game series.

-The Braves are favored in this one, at -115, while the underdog Rangers have -105 odds to upset.
-The contest's over/under has been listed at 10 runs.
+The Braves are favored in this one, at -155, while the underdog Rangers have +125 odds to upset.
+The over/under is 7.5 runs for the matchup.

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.